Giving students valuable feedback

 Tools and Resources

-- Mentoring Graduate Students Toolkit: This toolkit provides general principles for mentoring specific to the University of Chicago context and offers a number of additional resources that faculty can share with students.
+- Mentoring Graduate Students Toolkit: This toolkit provides general principles for mentoring specific to the UChicago context and offers a number of additional resources that faculty can share with students.
 It also includes recommendations for virtual mentoring.

 Additional tools and resources to assist faculty and students throughout the mentoring process are in development and will be posted to this page soon.
 You can also reference the Report by the Committee on Graduate Education, Appendix 12, for sample mentoring guides.